oritromax/bootsplate/README.md

 ## Why?

-This started as a personl need.
+This started as a personal need.
 I wanted to get up and running with a project and i needed to either bower ( remember bower? ) everything or copy paste from other projects.
 Thats just a few extra step i am trying to avoid.
 So i put together a small package with everything you may need to jump start your project.
 Keep cloning for future project and you have somewhat of a ready base to start from.

 Nuff Said, lets get to work.